mmomeh/Interview-Project/README.md

 ## Submition ✅

-Once Task 2 is completed, read and complete the README.md included in the clone repo.
+Once Task 2 is completed, read and complete the README.md included in the clone repo. <br>
 Finally, submit your work as a pull request to this repo.